Maintaining Healthy Teeth and Gums Over 50

 Just follow the basics:

-It’s never too late to focus on your oral hygiene, and if you take the time to properly care for your mouth now, you’ll be rewarded with a lifetime of healthy and attractive teeth.
+It’s never too late to focus on oral hygiene.
+If you take the time to properly care for your mouth now, you’ll be rewarded with a lifetime of healthy and attractive teeth.

 I hope you are taking good care of your teeth!